George Harvie (politician): Election 2022

 In October 2021, Harvie announced his bid for re-election as Mayor of Delta in the 2022 election under the same Achieving for Delta banner as 2018.

 On May 24, 2022, Harvie announced his full Achieving for Delta slate for council and the school board.
 Council candidates running on Harvie's Achieving for Delta team in 2022 included incumbent councillors Alicia Guichon and Dylan Kruger, school trustees Daniel Boisvert, Jessie Dosanjh, parks and recreation commissioner Rod Binder and businesswoman Jennifer Johal.

 The Achieving for Delta school trustee candidates were announced as incumbents Erica Beard and Board Chair Val Windsor, as well as Nimmi Daula, Ammen Dhillon, Masako Gooch, Maury Kask, and Joe Muego.

 On October 15, 2022, Harvie was re-elected as Mayor of Delta with 17,050 votes (77%), against mayoral candidates Peter van der Velden and Joginder Randhawa, who had 3,751 votes and 1,341 votes respectively.
 All six of the Achieving for Delta team of council candidates were also elected, and six of seven Achieving for Delta school trustee candidates were elected.

+Election 2026

+The 2026 Municipal Elections will be held on October 17th, 2026.
+Harvie has announced his re-election bid on April 15th under Achieving For Delta, with a slate of 5 councillors as of May 2nd, 2026 - Incumbents Alicia Guichon and Jessie Dosanjh, trustee Nick Kanakos, and new candidates Ikjot Sandhu, Sonya Sangster, and Jennyfer Cassar.
+Prior to this announcement, Harvie had announced the removal of four council members who have now formed their own slate under the name One Delta.
+This split was caused by controversy among the current council, with concerns cited from both sides over disagreements between Harvie, Guichon and Dosanjh and the four One Delta members.